 If you've been accused of breaking the law, but you haven't been charged with a violent crime or felony, it's considered a minor infraction or misdemeanor.
 Many people downplay the seriousness of a misdemeanor charge to make themselves feel better, but this is a big mistake.
 Georgia misdemeanor law is strict and can be difficult to deal with on your own.

 If you've been arrested on a misdemeanor charge, you should seek legal counsel immediately.
-As experienced criminal defense attorneys, the lawyers at the Cumming firm of Miles Hansford & Tallant, LLC, know the finer details of the Georgia criminal law system and will help you make a strong argument in your defense to get the charges dropped or reduced.
+Our experienced criminal defense attorney, Brian Hansford, at the Cumming firm of Miles Hansford & Tallant, LLC, knows the finer details of the Georgia criminal law system and will help you make a strong argument in your defense to get the charges dropped or reduced.

 What Is Considered A Misdemeanor In Georgia?